ersingt/coursework2020/materials/intro_to_the_command_line.md

 **Directory** is an important term that's used interchangeably with **folder**.
 Though they are not exactly the same thing, when we say "navigate to your project directory" think of this as "navigate to your project folder".

+##### Important Directory Locations

+- `/` -- this is known as the root directory.
+It is the top most level of your computer and it contains all of your files.
+If you were on a Windows machine, this would be equivalent to `C:/`
+    - _Note_: If you **are** on a Windows machine, GitBash still uses the typical Unix notation, so your root directory will also be `/`
+    - _Note_: If you begin any directory that you are looking for with `/`, it will try to find that folder _directly in your root directory_ -- try to avoid this unless you know that it is there!
+- Home -- Where this folder lives will ultimately depend on whether you are on OS X, Linux, or Windows, but you should consider this your default folder.
+    - _Note_: `~` is a handy shortcut for this
+    - _Note_: Typing `cd` with no destination afterwards will move you to your home folder
+- `.` -- this is a shortcut for the **current folder that you are in**
+- `..` -- this is a shortcut for the **folder above your current one**

+If I were at `/Users/richardharris`, what folder would I be looking at if I were looking at the `.` folder?
+What about the `..` folder?

 ##### What is an absolute path?

 An absolute path is defined as the specific location of a file or folder from the root directory, typically shown as `/`.
-The root directory is the starting point from which all other folders are defined and is not normally the same as your **Home** directory, which is normally found at `/Users/[Your Username]`.

 ##### Working with unix commands and file paths